About the College

-The International College of Dentists (ICD) has been Honoring the World’s Leading Dentists Since 1920™ with 12,000 members (designated as Fellows) in over 122 countries.
+The International College of Dentists (ICD) has been Honoring the World’s Leading Dentists Since 1920™ with over 12,000 members (designated as Fellows) in 138 countries.
 Fellowship in the College is by invitation only and is granted in recognition of an individual dentist’s outstanding professional achievement, meritorious service and dedication to the continued progress of dentistry for the benefit of humankind.

 Prior to being recognized as a Fellow of the ICD, the candidate’s qualifications and achievements are evaluated by a series of credential committees in order to insure that he or she is deserving of this honor and will live up to the ICD motto of “Recognizing Service as well as the Opportunity to Serve”.
 Once initiated, a Fellow in good standing is authorized to use the title “FICD” after his or her name.
 The world headquarters of the International College of Dentists is virtual and is managed by remote staff members working around the world.

 The International College of Dentists is the Preeminent Global Dental Honor Society recognizing outstanding professional achievement and meritorious service while advocating for Humanitarian and Educational Initiatives.